HKS Converts Expo Center, Vacant Hospital Buildings and Correctional Facility into COVID-19 Field Hospitals

 In April 2020, HKS converted unoccupied floors at the OSU Medical Center in Tulsa to a 125-bed alternative care site.
 The design team also created a new telehealth floor that was critical to reaching COVID-19 patients who would not otherwise have access to health care services in their surrounding rural communities.

 HKS sent two medical planners to the site for two weeks to work with contractors around the clock and pull the project together.

 “It was no small feat in what the contractors and subcontractors had to do,” said Senior Medical Planner Gary Hartfield, who traveled to Tulsa for the project.
 The 14-day turnaround included many modifications, from replacing missing plumbing fixtures to creating negative pressure zones for staff to don and doff their PPE.

 Two months later, Hartfield traveled to the Oklahoma Panhandle where 1 in 10 residents in the city of Guymon were diagnosed with COVID-19.
 In just 12 days, HKS converted a small community hospital wing into an eight-bed COVID-19 care facility to bring much-needed medical help to the COVID-19 hotspot.

 Whitaker said HKS’ rapid, round-the-clock response effort leveraged the firm’s deep design experience in medical planning, code compliance, life safety, ADA accessibility and more to quickly embed with USACE and trade contractors.

-“HKS is uniquely positioned because we have specialists in many building types, including health, public assembly venues, hospitality and education.
-We’re able to quickly collaborate internally with our cross discipline teams and develop plans for alternative building conversion solutions.”
+“HKS is uniquely positioned because we have specialists in many building types, including health, public assembly venues, hospitality and education,” Whitaker said.
+“We’re able to quickly collaborate internally with our cross-discipline teams and develop plans for alternative building conversion solutions.”